Slips, Trips and Falls FAQs

 • Free from contamination such as mud or manufacturing materials.

-How can you prevent falls in the workplace?
+How do you prevent slips trips and falls in the workplace?

 Undertaking workplace risk assessment(s) will help identify the potential slip, trip and fall hazards, and then decide on suitable and sufficient control measures which need to be put in place.